How do I know this program is right for my organization?

 What do you mean by “executive team”?

 The executive team, or senior leadership team, is typically the ED/CEO and senior direct reports.
 You might also include other individuals whose roles can provide unique insight to conversations about target outcomes and approach.
 If you enroll in the program, we will work with you to help you identify the right individuals to participate.
-If your executive team is larger than eight individuals, please contact us at [email protected]
+If your executive team is larger than six individuals, please contact us at [email protected]

 to see if this program is the right fit.

 What commitment will my team need to make?

 - Spend approximately one hour per week, for 8 to 18 weeks (depending on the program and your team’s pace), doing self-study and pre-work

 - Come together as a team every other week for approximately two hours to discuss key issues

 - In addition, you will designate one of your team members as the Project Lead.
 Their time commitment will be approximately an extra 12 to 15 hours throughout the duration of the program.

 How do you select organizations to participate in the program?

 Space in our programs is limited.
 We will select organizations on a first-come, first-served basis, and base our selection on a mutual assessment of whether the program is the right fit for your organization.